EASA - The Association

 EASA encourages and recognises exemplary ecclesiastical work by awarding each year two awards: the King of Prussia Gold Medal Award, for repair work to churches, and in association with the National Churches Trust (formerly the Incorporated Church Building Society), the Presidents’ Award, for new work in churches.
 The awards are made at the AGM.

-Throughout the year, officers of the EASA Committee keep in touch with, and attend high-level meetings with other organisations like English Heritage, the Heritage Lottery Fund, the Church Buildings Council, the RIBA etc. in order that the wider interests of the Association and its members are promoted.
+Throughout the year, officers of the EASA Committee keep in touch with, and attend high-level meetings with other organisations like Historic England, the Heritage Lottery Fund, the Church Buildings Council, the RIBA etc. in order that the wider interests of the Association and its members are promoted.
 Examples of recent issues include procurement/competitive tendering of architectural services, the over-standardisation of quinquennial inspection reports, and VAT legislation.